MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/sales-how-process-sales-returns-orders.md

 2. On a new line, in the **Type** field, select **Charge (Item)**.
 3. Fill in the fields as for any item charge line.
 For more information, see [Use Item Charges to Account for Additional Trade Costs](payables-how-assign-item-charges.md).

 When you post the sales return order, the restock charge is added to the relevant sales entry amount.
-In this way, you can maintain accurate stock valuation.
+In this way, you can maintain accurate inventory valuation.

 ## <a name="see-related-training-at-microsoft-learn"></a>See Related Training at [Microsoft Learn](/learn/paths/return-items-dynamics-365-business-central/)